-- 1 Deleting the management VLAN (default is VLAN 1). - 2 Deleting all port-based VLANs with the CPU port as a member.
-The "CPU port" is the management port of the switch. - 3 Filtering all traffic to the CPU port. - 4 Disabling all ports. - 5 Misconfiguring the text configuration file. - 6 Forgetting the password and/or IP address. - 7 Preventing all services from accessing the switch. - 8 Changing a service port number but forgetting it.
+- 1 Deleting the management VLAN (default is VLAN 1). - 2 With port-based VLAN, disabling the CPU in-band switch management port option for all ports. - 3 Filtering all traffic to the CPU port. - 4 Disabling all ports. - 5 Assigning minimum bandwidth to the CPU port.
+If you limit bandwidth to the CPU port, you may find that the switch performs sluggishly or not at all. - 6 Misconfiguring the text configuration file. - 7 Forgetting the password and/or IP address. - 8 Preventing all services from accessing the switch. - 9 Changing a service port number but forgetting it. - 10Incorrectly configuring the access control settings.
+This could also lock you out from performing out-of-band management (managing through the console port or management port).